 Belarus gained independence from the former Soviet Union on 25 August 1991.
 It is a presidential republic.
 A new constitution was adopted in 1994.
 It has twice been amended by referendum—first in 1996, giving the President increased powers and establishing a bicameral parliamentary system; and again in 2004 to allow the President to run for more than two terms.

 The President is elected by popular vote for a five-year term.
 President Lukashenko was first elected in July 1994, and re-elected in September 2001.
-After the 2004 change to the Constitution, allowing a president to run for more than two terms, President Lukashenko was re-elected in March 2006 and again in December 2010.
-Belarus’ next Presidential election is due to be held in late 2015.
+After the 2004 change to the Constitution, allowing a president to run for more than two terms, President Lukashenko was re-elected in March 2006, again in December 2010 and most recently on 11 October 2015.

-The Presidential elections in 2006 and 2010 and Parliamentary elections in 2009 and 2012 were criticised by international observers.
-For example, following the 2010 Presidential election, the Organization for Security and Cooperation in Europe (OSCE), said “Belarus has a considerable way to go in meeting its OSCE commitments for democratic elections”.
+The Presidential elections in 2006, 2010 and 2015 and Parliamentary elections in 2009 and 2012 were criticised by international observers.
+For example, following the 2015 Presidential election, the Organization for Security and Cooperation in Europe (OSCE), said “Significant problems, particularly during the counting and tabulation, undermined the integrity of the election”.
 Following the 2012 Parliamentary elections, the OSCE said “elections were not administered in an impartial manner”.

 Belarus had been one of the more prosperous parts of the Soviet Union in the post-war years.
 However, Belarus has seen little structural reform in its economy since 1995 when President Lukashenko embarked on a program of ‘market socialism.’
 Under this program the Presidential administration re-imposed state control over the large Soviet-era industrial enterprises, and over the management of private enterprise.
 Around three-quarters of the economy is under government control.
 Over 80 per cent of agricultural land is state-owned and most agricultural land is communally farmed.
 Collective and state farms are heavily subsidised.
 Belarus has received several loans from the IMF and Russia since the global financial crisis.
 According to the IMF, real GDP growth was 0.9 per cent in 2013 and 2014 and it is predicted to decline to negative 2.3 per cent in 2015.
 Belarus is dependent on Russia to meet its energy needs and remains an important part of Russia’s gas corridor to Western Europe.
 Looking to the future, Belarus’s economy faces challenges including high external debt servicing payments, a growing trade deficit, stagnant economic growth, and low foreign reserves.